-The Culinary Department is a high profile and successful CTE program being run with limited staffing and up until recently limited fulltime faculty.
+The Culinary Department is a high profile and successful CTE program being run with limited staffing.
 The Department would like to see more consistent linkage between district budgeting and resource allocation within the planning process.

 IV.
 Accreditation

 The Department successfully managed to complete the 2011 PRPP process in convergence.
 The Department completed 100% of its course SLO's in May 2011.
 The Department continues to actively assess SLO's.